 IN VIVO is a multidisciplinary journal designed to bring together original high quality works and reviews on experimental and clinical biomedical research within the frames of human physiology, pathology and disease management.
-A special focus of the journal is the publication of works on: (a) Experimental development and application of new diagnostic procedures; (b) Pharmacological and toxicological evaluation of new drugs and drug combinations; (c) Clinical trials; (d) Development and characterization of models of biomedical research.
+The topics of IN VIVO include: 1.
+Experimental development and application of new diagnostic and therapeutic procedures; 2.
+Pharmacological and toxicological evaluation of new drugs, drug combinations and drug delivery systems; 3.
+Clinical trials; 4.
+Development and characterization of models of biomedical research; 5.
+Cancer diagnosis and treatment; 6.
+Immunotherapy and vaccines; 7.
+Radiotherapy, Imaging; 8.
+Tissue engineering, Regenerative medicine; 9.
+Carcinogenesis.
 The principal aim of IN VIVO is to provide prompt online publication for accepted articles, generally within 1-2 months from final acceptance.

 Manuscripts will be accepted on the understanding that they report original unpublished works that are not under consideration for publication by another journal, and that they will not be published again in the same form. Αll authors should sign a submission letter confirming the approval of their article contents.
 All material submitted to IN VIVO will be subject to peer-review, when appropriate, by two members of the Editorial Board.
 All manuscripts submitted to IN VIVO are urgently treated with absolute confidence, with access restricted to the Managing Editor, the journal’s secretary, the reviewers and the printers.
 The Editors reserve the right to improve manuscripts on grammar and style.